tydelgado98/passwordGenn/README.md

   ## Description
-  - This allows you to make a plan throughout the day and it keeps track of the time whether its the past,present, or future
+  - This is a game that im making
-  - It changes the background depending on the time
+  - this is using pygame